VerwimpEli/project_wit/cpp/README.md

 and its header files.
 - ./test: Source files for the tests and test scripts for cpp are stored here.
 ### Compile & build
+Required libraries: only Eigen for the simple solver, which is included.
+See specific instructions below for the SuiteSparse solver, which requires installation of open BLAS and Lapack.

 The Makefile in this folder is able to build all programs (on Linux).
 The default compiler is g++ and the default options include -O3 and -Wall.
 These can be changed through the variables CXX and CXXFLAGS.
  There are a couple options: